rnzaws/ecs_poc/README.md

 ## CloudFormation Templates

 ### Bootstrap
-The bootstrap CFN template creates a default bucket that can be used for deploying stacks, and enables [AWS CloudTrail](https://aws.amazon.com/cloudtrail/).
+The bootstrap CFN template creates a default bucket that can be used for deploying stacks.
-You should only need to create only one bootstrap stack per account, but you are free to create as many as you would like, and there will not be naming conflicts.

 [templates/bootstrap.cfn.yml](templates/bootstrap.cfn.yml)